EMPLOYMENT SERVICES FOR WRONGFUL DISMISSAL CASES IN OWEN SOUND AND SURROUNDING AREA

 The courts have referred to the long term employee/employer relationship as akin to that of a family.
 Many are at a loss when that relationship breaks down.
-We strive to bring some practical advice into your life as you move on.
+Wrongful Dismissal lawyer John Tamming of Tamming Law will strive to bring some practical advice into your life as you move on.
 You may also find our post about your legal rights as they pertain to wrongful dismissal useful.
-At Tamming Law, We are your source for reliable legal advice and advocacy in employment law cases.
+We are your source for reliable legal advice and advocacy in employment law cases.

 CAN I SUE FOR WRONGFUL DISMISSAL?